UAE ministry announces abortion regulations

 Dubai-based menopause coach Sharon James says women can empower themselves by taking small steps

-The UAE's Ministry of Health and Prevention (Mohap) on Saturday announced the procedures and controls for cases where abortion is permitted.
+The UAE's Ministry of Health and Prevention (Mohap) on Saturday announced the procedures and controls for cases where abortion is permitted, aimed at “preserving the pregnant woman’s life, ensuring her safety, and enhancing oversight of healthcare facilities in the country".

-All requests for abortion shall be "thoroughly examined" by a dedicated committee formed at every health authority in the country.
+Abortion is permitted "under clear conditions and controls", Mohap said, adding that a committee shall be established in each health authority to thoroughly examine abortion requests.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Abortion is permitted in five cases "under clear conditions and controls", Mohap said.

-For all cases, the procedure should be performed in an authorised facility by a licensed physician, it added.

-The abortion should not result in any medical complications that pose a threat to the pregnant woman’s life, and the duration of pregnancy at the time of the procedure should not exceed 120 days, the ministry said in a statement.
+All cases of abortion should be performed in an authorised facility by a licensed physician.
+The procedure should not result in any medical complications that pose a threat to the pregnant woman’s life, and the duration of pregnancy at the time of the abortion should not exceed 120 days, the ministry said in a statement.

+The decision on abortion requests shall be made by a dedicated committee that will be formed by Mohap or the head of an emirate’s health authority.

 Earlier this year, a UAE law that tackles abortion was amended, easing consent rules.
 The changes have made it easier for medical professionals to carry out the procedure if the mother's life is in grave danger.
 Consent shall not be a condition in emergency cases that require immediate surgical intervention, the law said.